vsoch/gridtest/paper/paper.md

 ### 5. Running Reproducible Tests

-When you write tests for a file, local, or system module, you store them in a yaml file that is stored alongside the code, and can be tested with CI.
+When you write tests for a file, local, or system module, you store them in a YAML file that is stored alongside the code, and can be tested with CI.
-The yaml file can have grids of parameters defined so you can easily test many different combinations.
+The YAML file can have grids of parameters defined so you can easily test many different combinations.

 ### 6. Knowing the tests to write

-Whether you write as you go or at the end, you have to look back at your files to know the function names and arguments that need to be tested.
+Whether you write tests as you go or at the end, you have to look back at your files to know the function names and arguments that need to be tested.
 GridTest solves this problem by way of discovery - give it a module name, a file name, or an entire directory with Python files, and it will generate a template for you